facebookresearch/EgoCom-Dataset/README.md

 # EgoCom: A Multi-person Multi-modal Egocentric Communications Dataset

+Egocentric Communications (EgoCom) is a first-of-its-kind natural conversations dataset containing multi-modal human communication data captured simultaneously from the participants' egocentric perspectives.
+The EgoCom dataset includes 38.5 hours of conversations comprised of synchronized embodied stereo audio and egocentric video along with 240,000 ground-truth, time-stamped word-level transcriptions and speaker labels from 34 diverse speakers.

 This is the release of the EgoCom Dataset associated with the [T-PAMI paper](https://ieeexplore.ieee.org/document/9200754) entitled "EgoCom: A Multi-person Multi-modal Egocentric Communications Dataset".

 ![](assets/f1.png)